jmvillatoro/getting-and-cleaning-data-course-project/README.md

 **Content of this repository:**

 - CodeBook.md: describes the variables, the data, and transformations performed to clean up the data.
-- LICENSE: license terms for text and code.
 - README.md
 - run_analysis.R: Description of this script below.